watz0n/learn-rv32i-unittest-alu/README.md

 * Unit-Test for simple instructions sanity check
 * Simuate Magic RAM read instruction from Unit-Test

 This project start from the lecture [Berkeley CS152 FA16, L3: From CISC to RISC](http://www-inst.eecs.berkeley.edu/~cs152/fa16/lectures/L03-CISCRISC.pdf), Reg-Reg structure at page 10, until merged structure at page 12.
 But this diagram I thought it's from the lecture in [Berkeley CS61C SP16](http://inst.eecs.berkeley.edu/~cs61c/sp16/), thus the wire from `inst<16:0>` to `ALU Control` is not suitable for current RV Core module.
-Therefore, I draw [some diagram](https://github.com/watz0n/chisel3-rv32i-unittest-alu/tree/master/doc) to demystify the data-flow in fixed RV Core module.
+Therefore, I draw [some diagram](https://github.com/watz0n/learn-rv32i-unittest-alu/tree/master/doc) to demystify the data-flow in fixed RV Core module.

 There are no Memory module in project, so I use unit-test function to simulate memory read-back operation for instruction path.
 And this function work normally to help me continue developing progress.

 If you wish to have more fundamental learning material, please reference the previous Chisel3 walkthrough, [chisel3-gcd](https://github.com/watz0n/chisel3-gcd).

 Adhere, we are talking about how to use Unit-Test for ALU module functionality in this repo.
-If you are interesting how I implement this project from scratch and handle the Chisel3 error in detail, please reference [my development notes]().But it would be under-construction before I ready the documents for chisel3-gcd.
+If you are interesting how I implement this project from scratch and handle the Chisel3 error in detail, please reference [my development notes](https://watz0n.github.io/blog/en-post/2018/01/10/learn-rv32i-series-en.html).But it would be under-construction before the documents for chisel3-gcd is ready.

 Setup Chisel3 Build Environment
 ===